BayAreaMetro/travel-model-one/utilities/toll_calibration/Readme.md

 5. Run [`TollCalib_go.bat`](TollCalib_go.bat) in the command prompt

 For runs on aws, keep the Remote Desktop Connection connected for the duration of the toll calibration run, so results will be automatically copied back to a the drive location specified by the user (`L_DIR` in [`TollCalib_Iterate.bat`](TollCalib_Iterate.bat)).

+## Additional tips and tricks
+Often, while waiting for the pre-toll-calibration run to complete, analysts may perform further QAQC of the network and correct errors in the network.
+If the errors are not significant, analysts might choose not to rerun pre-toll-calibration to save time.
+Instead, analysts might choose to proceed with the toll calibration procedure using the revised network.

+In such cases, prior to starting the toll calibration procedure, analysts will need to swap the freeflow.net and tolls.csv in the pre-toll-calibration run (aka the base run).
+DOS commands to perform such a network swap can be found in [Swab_network_prior_to_tollcalib.bat.](https://github.com/BayAreaMetro/travel-model-one/blob/master/utilities/toll_calibration/Swab_network_prior_to_tollcalib.bat)